iotaledger/hornet/docs/faq.md

 ### Does HORNET run on the Mainnet?

-Yes, HORNET gets actively tested within the IOTA Mainnet.
+Yes, HORNET [was released in mid 2020](https://blog.iota.org/hornet-0-4-0-release-summary-2163ca444196/) and replaced the Java implementation called IRI.

 ---

 ### Can I run HORNET on a Raspberry Pi?

 Yes, you can run HORNET on a Raspberry Pi 4B with an external SSD.
 But we recommend to run HORNET on a more powerful device.

 ---

-### I have difficulty setting up HORNET.
+### I have difficulties setting up HORNET.
 Where can I get help?

 Our community loves helping you.
 Just ask your questions in the `#hornet` channel on the [official IOTA Discord Server](https://discord.iota.org/)